guybrushdent/Color-Swarm/README.md

 # Color-Swarm
-A collection of ready-to-use Roccat Swarm profiles (only Vulcan Pro atm)
+A collection of ready-to-use Roccat Swarm profiles (only Vulcan Pro atm) I just tested these on Windows, since I can't get Swarm to work in linux (use "eruption-gui" there)

 Since there is no collection of things like these anywhere, I decided to make my own.